 - critical personnel in the production and distribution of food, drink and essential goods, including:

 - those involved in food production, processing, distribution, sale and delivery

-- those critical to the provision of other essential goods, such as medical supply chain and distribution workers, including community pharmacy and testing (such as PHE labs), and veterinary medicine
+- those critical to the provision of other essential goods, such as medical supply chain and distribution workers, and testing (such as PHE labs), and veterinary medicine

 - workers critical to the continuity of essential movement of goods